murlis97/portfolio-viz/README.md

 # Cool Vizualizations

 ## Three versions of the same graph
-The chart has too many arrows and size proportions for a user to track.
-It is also not intuitive that the arrows represent the percentage of populations moving from one language to another.
-The sizes of the arrows varying to a large degree also makes the graph more difficult to interpret.
-The same message can be conveyed much better by the following three versions of the graph.

 ### Change in preferences of Data Scientists between 2016 and 2017
 _____